rayhuangzirui/GopherAI-Career-Engine/README.md

 - cache task reads and rate-limit task creation with Redis
 - show results and task history in a simple frontend demo

-## High-level flow
+## Core Task Flow

-1. The user submits text or uploads files
+1. A user submits a resume-analysis or resume/JD matching request
-2. The API creates a task in MySQL
+2. The API creates a task record in MySQL
-3. The task is published to RabbitMQ
+3. The API publishes a message to RabbitMQ
-4. A worker picks up the task
+4. A worker consumes the message and moves the task into `processing`
+5. The worker resolves input from either:
+    - raw text in the task payload, or
+    - uploaded file(s) referenced by `file_key`
-5. The worker reads the input, runs analysis, and writes the result
+6. The worker runs the analyzer
-6. The result can be queried later by task ID
+7. On temporary failure, the task is retried with delayed backoff
+8. On success:
+    - the result is stored in MySQL as `result_payload`
+    - the result artifact is also persisted to external storage
+9. On repeated or non-retryable failure, the task becomes `permanently_failed`

 ## RabbitMQ usage

 RabbitMQ is used to decouple task creation from task execution.